icaros-usc/pyribs/README.md

     scheduler.tell(objective_batch, measures_batch)
 ```

-To visualize this archive with matplotlib, we then use the
+To visualize this archive with Matplotlib, we then use the
 `grid_archive_heatmap` function from `ribs.visualize`.

 ```python